avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 31 : Input Groups
 Easily extend form controls by adding text, buttons, or button groups on either side of textual inputs, custom selects, and custom file inputs.

+### - Day 32 : Opacity
+Control the opacity of elements.